PIH/rwanda-server-build/README.md

 1. Error recovery from incomplete builds.
 2. Change user and $HOME for staging server and puppet scripts.
 3. Use puppet for building servers and updating openmrs software and database.
-  a.
-Choose and get latest appropriate of OpenMRS database -- de-identified, trimmed, metadata only
+  1. Choose and get latest appropriate of OpenMRS database -- de-identified, trimmed, metadata only
-  b.
-Get latest version of OpenMRS software (war and modules)
+  2. Get latest version of OpenMRS software (war and modules)
-  c.
-Stop tomcat
+  3. Stop tomcat
-  d.
-Cleanup tomcat directories (webapps/openmrs, work, temp, logs?)
+  4. Cleanup tomcat directories (webapps/openmrs, work, temp, logs?)
-  e.
-Copy software to tomcat
+  5. Copy software to tomcat
-  f.
-Source database
+  6. Source database
-  g.
-Start tomcat
+  7. Start tomcat